DamianZaremba/toolforge-lima-kilo/README.md

 Some extra tools are also installed:

 - k9s to explore/manage kubernetes
-- restish to interact with the toolforge API (example `become tf-test`, `restish toolforge builds-list tf-test`)
+- restish to interact with the toolforge API (example `sudo become tf-test`, `restish toolforge builds-list tf-test`)
 - jq
 - fzf